mcguirepr89/BirdNET-system/README.md

 ## How to uninstall BirdNET-system
 To remove BirdNET and BirdNET-system, run the included '*uninstall.sh*' script as the ${BIRDNET_USER}.
-1. Change to the BirdNET-system installation directory and issue `./scripts/uninstall.sh`.
-1. Then `cd ~ && rm -drf BirdNET-system`
+1. Issue `/usr/local/bin/uninstall.sh && cd ~ && rm -drf BirdNET-system`

 ### TODO:
 1. Currently, one needs to set up the ssh-keys between the recorder and analyzer manually if configured to use the SSHFS systemd.mount.
 I will be adding the ssh-key exchange to the installation script soon.